-In this Report, exposures to chemicals of interest in the water via dermal and inhalation exposure are based on Mr. Mousser's water use while living in the barracks and showering on Base during his time living on Base at Camp Lejeune.
-Mr. Mousser lived in squad bays and bachelor's enlisted quarters while at Camp Lejeune (Frank Mousser January 19, 2024 Deposition Transcript, pg.
-111).
-The specific locations were not identified; for the purposes of this Report, I assume that his housing was served by water from the Hadnot Point water system.
+In this Report, exposures to chemicals of interest in the water via dermal and inhalation exposure are based on Mr. Connard's water use while living in the barracks.
+According to the deposition of Mrs. Connard, Mr. Connard lived in the Mainside barracks at Hadnot Point during his time at Camp Lejeune (Vivian Connard February 26, 2024 Deposition Transcript, pgs.
+93-94, 101-103).
 The SHOWER model (v4.0.1) for estimating exposures associated with the use of communal facilities (showers and locker room or bathrooms) relies on Monte Carlo methods4 to "...randomly generate activity patterns based on input parameter distributions, and then derive CTE and RME statistics from the inhalation concentration and dermal dose distributions in the simulation output.
 The CTE result is the exposure for the person with the 50th percentile (median) exposure across all Monte Carlo iterations, and the RME result is the exposure for the person with the 95th percentile exposure" (see Model report in Attachment 1).

-The communal facilities include commercial gyms (non-school), commercial daycares (non-residential), dorms or barracks, offices, or schools (with an option for "Other building type").
+The communal facilities include commercial gyms (non-school), commercial daycares (nonresidential), dorms or barracks, offices, or schools (with an option for "Other building type").
 The facility type can be either a shower and locker room or a bathroom with no shower.
 For this Report, the former facility type is considered.
 Figure 3 shows an example facility.
 The shower area includes all showers and connecting spaces.
 The bathroom/locker room area includes the toilets, sinks, and connecting areas.
 Note that there is also a "main building" in the SHOWER model v4.0.1 which in this case would represent the part of the living quarters of the barracks not including the shower/bathroom area.
 In the model, this part of the building does not contribute to people's exposures because "[t]he default parameters assume that the facility operates under negative pressure when it is open and that air does not flow out from the facility (e.g., the locker room/showers) into the main building.
 Flow of air out from the facility into the main building may occur if you change the air exchange rates and airflow parameters from their defaults, but in that case the model still does not simulate the variation in the main building concentration over time, since it's treated as a constant" (e-mail, David Mellard, ATSDR/ OAD/OCDAPS, 30 September 2024).